mnshimiyimana/alu-shell/permissions/README.md

-Script that creates a directory with permissions 751.
+Script that changes the group owner of a file.